 Physical Geography Human Geography

 Scotland and Wales are UK capital cities are London,

 the most mountainous Belfast, Edinburgh and

 parts of the UK.
 Cardiff.

 There countryside is People have migrated to the

 filled with rolling hills.
 UK for centuries so there

 are a mixture of cultures.

-England is mostly low The UK has a ruling
+England is mostly low The UK has a population of

-land terrain. monarchy.
+land terrain.
+67.33 million people.

-The River Thames is an The UK is quite crowded in
+The River Thames is an The UK has 12 regions:

-important river at 346 terms of population with
+important river at 346 Northern Island, Wales,

 km in length.
-67.33 million people.
+Scotland, North East, North

+West, Yorkshire, East

+Midlands, West Midlands,

+East Anglia, London, South

+East, South West.